Language

 How does the CSS border trick create a triangle?

-When an element has zero width and height, its borders meet at diagonal lines.
-By making some borders transparent and one border colored, only the colored border's triangular area is visible, creating the triangle shape.
+When an element has zero width and height, its four borders meet along diagonal lines.
+By making some borders transparent and leaving one border colored, only that colored border's triangular area stays visible, which forms the triangle shape.

 Can I create equilateral triangles?

 Yes.
-For an equilateral-looking triangle pointing up or down, set the width to about 1.15× the height (e.g., 115×100).
-For mathematically precise equilateral triangles, the width should equal height × 2 / √3.
+For a triangle that looks equilateral pointing up or down, set the width to about 1.15× the height (for example 115×100).
+For a mathematically exact equilateral triangle, the width should equal the height × 2 / √3.

 Why does my triangle look blurry at small sizes?

-Very small triangles (under 10px) may appear blurry due to sub-pixel rendering.
-This is a browser rendering limitation.
-If possible, use slightly larger sizes or ensure dimensions result in whole-pixel border values.
+Very small triangles (under about 10px) can appear blurry because of sub-pixel rendering, which is a browser limitation rather than a problem with the code.
+Use a slightly larger size, or pick dimensions that result in whole-pixel border values, to keep the edges crisp.

-Border-trick triangles can animate border-width and border-color.
-Clip-path triangles offer more flexibility — you can animate the polygon points, background color, width, and height for smooth shape transitions.
+Yes.
+Border-trick triangles can animate their border-width and border-color.
+Clip-path triangles are more flexible — you can animate the polygon points, background color, width, and height for smooth shape transitions.

 px